-Two graduate students in the College of Visual and Performing Arts’ (SU:VPA) School of Art have been selected to participate in Russia’s 5th Moscow International Biennale for Young Art.
+Two graduate students in the College of Visual and Performing Arts’ (VPA) School of Art have been selected to participate in Russia’s 5th Moscow International Biennale for Young Art.
 Ozan Atalan G’16, who is studying sculpture, and Jeremy Santiago-Horseman G’16, who is studying painting, will exhibit work as part of the biennale’s main project theme “Deep Inside," curated by Nadim Samman, July 1-Aug.
 10 at Moscow’s Trekhgornaya Manufaktura.

 Atalan and Santiago-Horseman were among 87 young artists and artistic duos selected from more than 2,000 applications from more than 80 countries.

 The Moscow International Biennale for Young Art ranks among the largest and most ambitious projects in the field of contemporary art.
 The mission of the biennale, founded by the National Centre for Contemporary Arts (NCCA) and the Moscow Museum of Modern Art (MMOMA), is to discover new names of emerging artists, create opportunities for their public demonstration and promote contemporary art in the urban context.

 Atalan will show “Hyper Nothing Mark-up Reality (HNMR).”
 For this work, the gallery is covered by more than 1,000 digital prints of HTML codes of an image from the artist’s Facebook timeline.
 The digital image displayed on an iPad on the floor is that of a blindfolded bull stranded in a pit full of blood during the Feast of Sacrifice 2014 in Turkey.